csanfilippo/altai/README.md

 }
 ```

 The function now accepts a String input and attempts to decode it as an Int.
 If the decoding is successful, it evaluates whether the resulting Int is odd or even.
-However, if JSONDecoder encounters an error, we must catch it and map it to a CustomError.
+However, if JSONDecoder throws an error, the code must catch it and map it to a CustomError.
 Even worse, we need to rethrow the CustomError that the function raised.

 # Where altai can help

 By conforming to the `UpliftingErrors` defined in **altai**, `CustomError` becomes

 ```swift
 enum CustomError: Error, UpliftingErrors {